Valink-Solutions/chunkvault-docs/src/content/docs/teller/known-issues.md

 ---
-    title: Known Issues
+title: FAQ & Issues
 description: A list of known issues with ChunkVault Desktop.
 ---

 ## Rendering Issues